16-17 December 2019, University College London

 On 16-17 December 2019, the ESRC Driverless Futures? project is holding a workshop to bring together a small number of the most interesting social researchers looking at the politics of ‘autonomous vehicles’.

 Despite the terminology, social scientists know that these technologies will be far from autonomous.
 They will be shaped by human interests and expectations, and future sociotechnical systems will be entangled in social worlds (infrastructures, rules, norms, behaviours, institutions and more) in complex and possibly unpredictable ways.

 Our aim with this workshop is to bring new research and thinking to our understanding of likely, desirable or undesirable futures involving self-driving vehicles and think about the social pathways towards them.
-The workshop will be invitation-only, with the aim of producing a journal special issue.
-We invite applications for original research that can be presented at the workshop and lead to published papers.
+The workshop is invitation-only, with the aim of producing a journal special issue.

 - Marina Jirotka, Professor of Human Centred Computing, University of Oxford

 - Peter Norton, Associate Professor of History, Department of Engineering and Society, University of Virginia

 - Milos Mladenovic, Assistant Professor, Transportation Engineering, Aalto University